GeorgeH23/gym-pro/README.md

     ![Contact](documentation/feature/app-contact.png)

 -   __View Details of a Workout:__
     - This feature allows users to view detailed information about a specific workout.
 Include the workout title, description, type, intensity, calories burned, and image if exist.
-Users can access this information by clicking on a workout from the list or search results.
+Users can access this information by clicking on a workout from the list or search results or clicking the title of the workout from 'My Workouts' page.
+The favorite field, will help the user to see in the Search list page the workouts that he liked.
     ![View Workout](documentation/feature/app-workout-view.png)

 -   __My Workouts:__